Skills and Drills

 Sweeping Drill #1 SmartBroom

-Purpose: To "baseline" your brush head pressure for future improvement.
+Purpose: To "baseline" your brush head pressure and frequency for future improvement.

 Skill Level: All skill levels.